 Thankfully, millions of sober alcoholics have walked the path of sobriety before you.
 It requires a commitment on your part to follow the suggestions that can create a wonderful life in recovery.
 Sobriety won’t always be easy, but there are ways to resist that dangerous next drink.

-There are a number of proven suggestions that can help you stay sober, even if and when you’re exposed to alcohol.
-Here’s how to stay sober despite the overwhelming presence of alcohol in the world, and it seems everyone around you is having fun drinking.
+There are a number of proven suggestions that can help you stay sober, even when you’re exposed to alcohol.
+Here’s how to stay sober despite the overwhelming presence of alcohol in the world, and it seems everyone around you has fun drinking.

-This may sound so simple.
-Just say no is an old cliché.
-However, many people who are trying to stop drinking come up with cute excuses.
-The list is endless, and might be comical if it were not for one problem.
-You’re making excuses.
+This idea may sound so simple.
+Just saying no is an old cliché.
+However, many people trying to stop drinking come up with excuses.
+The list is endless and might be comical if it were not for one problem— you’re making excuses.

-Don’t say you’re allergic to alcohol, or your doctor suggested you don’t drink, even if this might be true.
+Don’t say you’re allergic to alcohol or your doctor suggested you don’t drink, even if this might be true.
 Simply say that you do not want to drink, period.
 Certain people may question you.
-If a friend insists that something is wrong with you, maybe you should revisit that friendship.
+If a friend insists that something is wrong with you, you may want to revisit that friendship.
 Learn how to say no and mean it.

-Possibly, you will attend functions where alcohol is served.
-Those who work a program of recovery don’t stay home locked in their house.
-We have to live.
+You may still attend functions where alcohol is served.
+Those active in an addiction treatment program don’t stay home locked in their house.
 There are going to be places where alcohol is present.

-These may include special occasions such as weddings, or a trip to the ballpark.
+These may include special occasions such as weddings or a trip to the ballpark.
 Alcohol is all around us.
-Americans indulge in alcohol at hundreds of enjoyable activities.
+Americans indulge in alcohol for hundreds of enjoyable activities.
 If you feel you will be challenged, have a backup plan.

 Learning how to say no to a drink or a drug, or having a backup plan for certain situations, is great.
-However, to be confident using either of these tools, you need to be working a program of recovery.
-Recovery is different for everyone.
+However, to be confident using either of these tools, you need to be working toward recovery in an addiction treatment program.